Health data: Types

 Health data are classified as either structured or unstructured.
 Structured health data is standardized and easily transferable between health information systems.
 For example, a patient's name, date of birth, or a blood-test result can be recorded in a structured data format.
 Unstructured health data, unlike structured data, is not standardized.
 Emails, audio recordings, or physician notes about a patient are examples of unstructured health data.
 While advances in health information technology have expanded collection and use, the complexity of health data has hindered standardization in the health care industry.
 As of 2013, it was estimated that approximately 60% of health data in the United States were unstructured.

 Collection

 Health informatics, a field of health data management, superseded medical informatics in the 1970s.
 Health informatics, which is broadly defined as the collection, storage, distribution, and use of health data, differs from medical informatics in its use of information technology.

 Individuals are the origin of all health data, yet the most direct if often overlooked is the informal personal collection of data.
-Examples include an individual checking off that they've taken their medication on a personal calendar, or an individual tallying the amount sleep they've gotten over the last week.
+Examples include an individual checking off that they have taken their medication on a personal calendar, or an individual tallying the amount sleep they have gotten over the last week.